 Day 3 – Haight-Ashbury & Golden Gate Park

 Start your day in Haight-Ashbury – one of the focal points of San Francisco’s counterculture and hippie movement.
 A place that one often associates with legendary musical acts such as Jefferson Airplane and Grateful Dead, the district is now more touristy than anything else.
-You still get that bohemian vibe with some outrageously beautiful Victorial houses, vintage clothing shops and the odd beatnik offering to sell weed.
+You still get that bohemian vibe with some outrageously beautiful Victorian houses, vintage clothing shops, vinyl record stores and the odd beatnik offering to sell weed.

 The edge of Haight Street brings you within striking distance to the entrance of Golden Gate Park.
 This is one of the largest urban parks in the United States and is 3 miles long.
-You can easily spend the rest of the day here.
+You can easily spend the rest of the day here exploring this rectangular-shaped park from one end to another.
 To save you time, here are the highlights:

 - Conservatory of Flowers – Even if you’re not into flowers, it’s worth coming to this spot to appreciate the Victorian-style greenhouse that was built in the 1800s.